DaiLe78/myfirstworkshop/content/_index.md

 ---
-title : "Session Management"
-date :  "`r Sys.Date()`"
-weight : 1
+title : "Building Serverless Chatbot On AWS" date :  "`r Sys.Date()`" weight : 1
 chapter : false
 ---
-# Work with Amazon System Manager - Session Manager
+# Building Serverless Chatbot On AWS Using AWS Lambda, Lex And DynamoDB

 ### Overall
  In this lab, you'll learn the basics and practice of Amazon  System Manager - Session Manager